userfrosting/learn/pages/12.database/03.migrations/docs.md

 }
 ```

->>>>>> Don't forget to start your fully qualified class names with `\`.
-If you're using `class` to get the fully qualified class name you can do the following
+[notice=note]Don't forget to start your fully qualified class names with `\`.
+If you're using `class` to get the fully qualified class name you can do the following :

 ```php
 '\\' .
 MyClass::class
 ```
+[/notice]

 The above example tells the bakery `migrate` command that the `UsersTable`, `RolesTable` and `RoleUsersTable` migrations from the `Account` Sprinkle need to be already executed before executing the `MembersTable` migration from the `MySprinkle` sprinkle.
 If those migrations are not yet executed and are pending execution, the `migrate` command will take care of the order automatically.
 If a migration's dependencies cannot be met, the `migrate` command will abort.

->>>>> Dependencies can also target previous versions of your own migrations.
-For example, you should check that your `member` table is created before adding a new column in a new migration.
+[notice=note]Dependencies can also target previous versions of your own migrations.
+For example, you should check that your `member` table is created before adding a new column in a new migration.[/notice]

 ## Running your migration